 Career Climb Scholarship Application

-Established through an initial grant from the Life Care Centers of America with ongoing support from the annual FHCA Scholarship Golf Tournament, this program promotes advancement in non-nursing long term care careers for selected member nursing home and assisted living facility employees.
+Established through an initial grant from the Life Care Centers of America, this program promotes advancement in non-nursing long term care careers for selected member nursing home and assisted living facility employees.
 Applicants should be employed in a FHCA member facility with a length of employment of at least six (6) months; be currently accepted in course of study (other than nursing) in an accredited school; and be willing to pledge that, upon successful completion of all coursework and any certifications which may be required for practice, will work as such in a FHCA member facility for at least one year.